jamesma100/jamesma100.github.io/_posts/2025-07-04-parser-combinators.md

 ```
 which is a datatype with a single field `runParser`.
 You can see that it takes a string to parse, and returns a `Maybe` of something of type `a` that it parsed, along with the remainder of the string that it didn't parse.
-The remaining sring can be fed as input to other parsers to continue parsing.
+The remaining string can be fed as input into other parsers to continue parsing.

 A couple notes on this weird syntax.
 Haskell actually creates a _method_ named `runParser` that has signature